mchung94/solitaire-player/programming.md

 solution when the solver determines that turning over more face down cards and knowing what they are can't give us a better solution, for example when the player can already reach a score goal without knowing any more cards.

+### Suboptimal Score Challenge Solutions
+Score Challenges for TriPeaks don't guarantee the best possible solution.
+The reason is because it's possible to arrive at the same state in different ways with a different score and/or streak.

+One way to reach the state might have a higher score but lower streak than another way, but we can't tell which is better unless we search both ways to see if the lower scoring path overtakes the other.

+So currently, we just let the one with the better current score win and skip over paths with lower score but longer streak.
+That's not right, but it takes an extremely long time to try both.

+I've done some experiments on a compromise, which is to keep track of the best score and best streak reaching a given state, and if another path comes along with either a better score or a better streak, add it to the search.
+That still makes it take a little longer than I'd like for interactive purposes though.

 ### Score and Solution Steps calculation
 The Breadth-First Search process uses a mapping from state to previous state